kindlytree/ai/README.md

 ### Articles and samples
-  The documents for the AI articles are mainly written using markdown format, for easily demostrating the examples, we use docker to setup pytorch, jupyter notebook and other libraries environments. please refer to [INSTASLL](./docs/deep_learning/pytorch/manual.md) for the preparation of the environments setup.
+  The documents for the AI articles are mainly written using markdown format, for easily demonstrating the examples, we use docker to setup pytorch, jupyter notebook and other libraries environments. please refer to [INSTASLL](./docs/deep_learning/pytorch/manual.md) for the preparation of the environments setup.

 #### Math
 - [Linear Algebra Review and Reference(1)](http://note.youdao.com/noteshare?id=b7a6cfe77e3906bdb5639d1acec3c88c)